thecodrr/nimbus-note-exporter/README.md

 And you'll be prompted for your email & password.
 Your credentials are required for login to work.

 > **Note:** You should not enter important credentials anywhere EXCEPT the official website.
-However, if you MUST then be CAREFUL and make sure your credentials aren't going anywhere you don't want.
+However, if you are required to do so anywhere else then be CAREFUL and make sure your credentials aren't going anywhere you don't want/intend.

 ## How it works?